Who owns Energy4All?

 What project is best?

 Any size scheme or technology that is carbon neutral and produces no radioactive waste can provide a positive role in UK energy generation.
 Small-scale schemes, such as a 75kW turbine, greatly assist in overcoming public acceptance barriers and increase projects that developers may not explore due to scale, profitability or complexities.
 Meanwhile larger schemes can contribute to replacement of old nuclear and coal power stations therefore it is an argument of appropriateness that decides what scale and indeed what technology at site specific locations.

 Who can I contact for further advice?

 We are always happy to discuss opportunities with people who have a scheme they would like to be community owned.
 However we are not project developers.
-For further assistance please refer to our links page, which includes Community Renewables Initiative, the Scottish Community and Household Renewables Initiative, and the Community Action for Energy network.

 Why promote community renewables?

 Renewable energy offers local communities the opportunity to deliver their own sources of clean, green sustainable power through wind, water, biomass and solar resources, reduce carbon emissions and provide a new income source, particularly to remote rural areas.